 - Modified radical mastectomy or breast-conserving surgery during pregnancy followed by chemotherapy after the first 3 months of pregnancy, certain types of chemotherapy may be given before or after surgery.

 Radiation therapy and chemotherapy should not be given during the first 3 months of pregnancy.

 - Lactation (breast milk production) and breast-feeding should be stopped if surgery or chemotherapy is planned.

-- Breast cancer does not appear to harm the fetus.
+- Breast cancer does not appear to harm the unborn baby.

 - Pregnancy does not seem to affect the survival of women who have had breast cancer in the past.

 Lactation (breast milk production) and breast-feeding should be stopped if surgery or chemotherapy is planned.

-Breast cancer does not appear to harm the fetus.
+Breast cancer does not appear to harm the unborn baby.

 Pregnancy does not seem to affect the survival of women who have had breast cancer in the past.

 For women who have had breast cancer, pregnancy does not seem to affect their survival.
 However, some doctors recommend that a woman wait 2 years after treatment for breast cancer before trying to have a baby, so that any early return of the cancer would be detected.
 This may affect a woman’s decision to become pregnant.
-The fetus does not seem to be affected if the mother has previously had breast cancer.
+The unborn baby does not seem to be affected if the mother has had breast cancer.

 To Learn More About Breast Cancer and Pregnancy

 For more information from the National Cancer Institute about breast cancer and pregnancy, see the following:

 For general cancer information and other resources from the National Cancer Institute, see the following: